 Resource/Learning Centre Teachers These teachers can help you to design appropriate learning activities for special needs children.
 In some cases, these teachers also operate programs which may take special needs children out of your classroom for part of the day or week.
 A resource or learning centre teacher can be an important part of your support system.
 Find an early opportunity to meet them and discuss how you can best work together.
+School Counsellor(s) School Counsellors provide integral support for the Personal, Social and Academic and Career development goals of our students, and, therefore, are a central part of any student team.
+School Counsellors can provide important information for supporting the well-being of our students as well as information that will help support students' transitions from one grade level to the next as well as to support their goals for post-graduation.
+School Administrators Our School Administrators have important experience and knowledge to share when supporting our students and their role in supporting Teachers and their school staff is highlighted in the new Educational Leadership Standards.
+These standards, presented in a circular model, speak to the components of Leadership that encompass the role of a School Administrator: Leading for Equity and Inclusion, Leading Ethically and Professionally, Leading Teaching and Learning, Leading a Collaborative Learning Culture, Leading a Safe and Positive Environment, Leading Change for Improvement, Leading, Engaging and Empowering Partners, Leading and Managing Operations and Procedures.
 Educational (Program) Assistants Teacher assistants are commonly assigned to a school under the direction of a teacher/principal to work with a child/children identified as having individual needs which necessitate the use of additional services and supports.
 The teacher assistant may be supporting mainstreamed students in an integrated environment, assisting in a regular classroom, assisting in a resource classroom, or may be attached to a work experience program or resource program.
 The work settings are solely based on the identified needs of the system, program, and/or student to provide sound, quality, appropriate educational opportunities for students.
 The NSTU maintains that only teachers can be responsible for programs and program delivery.
 The teacher's responsibility to students and for educational decision- making is not changed by the addition of teacher assistants.
-Teacher assistants can assist, but they should not be assigned to the program; rather, they should be assined to a student or teacher.
-Library Staff Teacher librarians, library technicians, and other library staff do more than look after the collection of library materials-they can assist you in cooperative planning and help you design research-based projects and information retrieval programs.
-Be sure to familiarize yourself with policies about using the resource center, but also take advantage of the staff's ability to help you develop resource-based learning strategies to enhance instruction.
-Your library staff may also assist you in ordering student and teacher resource materials.
-Many teaching materials are available through the government's Authorized Learning Resources catalogue.
-The ALR catalogue is updated annually.
-Your school should have a copy of it.
-The Web site address is "http://alr.ednet.ns.ca" .
+Teacher assistants can assist, but they should not be assigned to the program; rather, they should be assigned to a student or teacher.